Vyral/holly-brink-recruiting/_posts/2020-07-14-how-do-i-write-the-winning-offer.md

 **1\.
 Escalation clauses.** An escalation clause is simply verbiage in your offer that states your client will offer a certain amount more than a competitor up to a cap amount.
 For example, your escalation clause could say you’re willing to pay $1,000 more than the next competitor’s offer, with a cap of $10,000 over the list price.

 **2\.
 Cash offers**.
 Cash offers are often the strongest because they usually have a quicker close.
-But the reality is that, for the seller, all offers end up being cash in the end.
+However, the reality is that, for the seller, all offers end up being cash in the end.

 **3\.
 Conventional loans.** These loans give buyers more purchasing power; they have fewer restrictions than FHA, VA, and USDA loans.&nbsp;